Mausoleum of Three Leaders

-The Mausoleum of Three Leaders (তিন নেতার মাজার) located at Shahbag, Dhaka in Bangladesh, contains the graves of three prominent leaders of Pakistan Movement from Bengal: A. K. Fazlul Huq, Huseyn Shaheed Suhrawardy and Khwaja Nazimuddin.
+The Mausoleum of Three Leaders (তিন নেতার মাজার) located at Shahbag, Dhaka in Bangladesh, contains the graves of three prominent leaders of Pakistan Movement from Bengal: A. K. Fazlul Huq, Huseyn Shaheed Suhrawardy and Khawaja Nazimuddin.
 All three men served as the Prime Minister of Bengal in British India and after independence two of them also served as Prime Minister of Pakistan.